-This chapter is such a door-hinge in Israel’s history.
+This is a critical door-hinge in Israel’s history.

-How thankful then can we be that the Lord has saved us, brought us through on dry ground, circumcised our hearts and given us the fruits of His Holy Spirit and sealed us for that wonderful inheritance in glory – a land of great promise!
+How thankful then we can be that the Lord has saved us, brought us through on dry ground, circumcised our hearts, given us the fruits of His Holy Spirit and sealed us for that wonderful inheritance in glory – a land of great promise!

 * Lord God,